Yoast/developer/changelogs/wordpress-seo.md

 Release date: 2022-11-08

 Yoast SEO 19.10 is out today.
 This release mostly consists of bug fixes and enhancements.
 In addition, we’re getting our WordPress plugins ready for the upcoming High Performance Order Storage feature in WooCommerce 7.1+.
 Update now!
-Read more about what’s new in Yoast SEO 19.9 in our release post in English or our release post in Spanish!
+Read more about what’s new in Yoast SEO 19.10 in our [release post in English](https://yoa.st/release-8-11-22) or our [release post in Spanish](https://yoa.st/release-8-11-22-spanish)!

 #### Enhancements